inventory management

 Why are Lot Numbers Important?

-Alright, now that we know exactly what a lot number is, let’s take a look at why we should care about these little codes.
+Now that we know exactly what a lot number is, let’s look at why they’re so important in practice.

 Let’s use a typical situation to illustrate: imagine you have just received an email from one of your raw material suppliers.
 In this message, they indicate that they have discovered a contamination issue with one of the materials they sell that you have previously purchased.
 They are thus undertaking a full recall of the material and ask you to comply.